propeldata/propel-oauth-2-examples/javascript/README.md

 # JavaScript OAuth Example

-This directory contains the JavaScript example for fetching an access token using OAuth2.
+This directory contains the JavaScript example for fetching a Propel access token using OAuth2.

 ## Installation